 Corporate Shares Tax

 This tax is on the entire net income of every individual and corporation domiciled in Alabama, and of every non-resident deriving income from within Alabama.
 Income tax is required to be paid throughout the year either by withholding or estimated tax.
 Withholding of Alabama income tax is required by all employers.
 Whenever a new employee begins a new job, he or she is required to complete a form A-4, Exemption Certificate, and file it with the employer.
 The employer withholds Alabama Income Taxes on the basis of the information furnished by the employee on this exemption certificate.
 If an employer fails to secure a completed A-4 form from his employee, the employer must withhold Alabama Income Taxes on the basis of no exemptions.
 A Federal form W-4 will not be recognized in lieu of a form A-4.
-Every employer is required to secure completed exemption certificates from his employees, even though he may not be required to withhold any Alabama income tax.
+Every employer is required to secure completed exemption certificates from their employees.
 Tax withheld is based on withholding tables or the formula provided in the “State of Alabama Withholding Tax Tables and Instructions for Employers” publication.
-Assignment of an Alabama withholding tax number is required before an employer may submit Alabama Income Tax to the Department of Revenue.
-Employers file an application for this withholding tax number.
-The taxpayer must use this code number to identify all payments of Alabama withholding tax and include the number on all correspondence concerning the business’s income tax withholding accounts.
+Assignment of an Alabama withholding tax account number is required before an employer may submit Alabama Withholding Tax to the Department of Revenue.
+Employers may obtain a withholding tax account through the My Alabama Taxes online filing system by visiting myalabamataxes.alabama.gov.
+The taxpayer must file all Withholding tax returns electronically through the My Alabama Taxes system.
 A declaration of individual estimated income tax is required of an individual who is subject to income tax if the individual anticipates having income from sources other than wages.
 In the case of a single or married person filing separately having non-wage income of $1,500 or more and in the case of a married person living with spouse and filing a joint return having non-wage income of $3,000 or more, a declaration of estimated income tax is required.
-Domestic corporations (corporations created or organized under the laws of the state of Alabama) must pay a corporate income tax imposed on net income at the rate of 5%.
-Foreign corporations (corporations created or organized outside the state of Alabama) pay this tax at a rate of 5% also, and it is applicable to the net income from property situated within Alabama and/or from business done and transacted in Alabama.
-Note: There are special rules with respect to the apportionment of income in the case of foreign corporations having income from both within and outside the state of Alabama.
+Domestic corporations (corporations created or organized under the laws of the state of Alabama) must pay a corporate income tax imposed on net income at the rate of 6.5%.
+Foreign corporations (corporations created or organized outside the state of Alabama) pay this tax at a rate of 6.5% also, and it is applicable to the net income allocated and apportioned to Alabama.
+Note: There are special rules with respect to the apportionment of income in the case of certain corporations having income from both within and outside the state of Alabama.
 Please contact the Alabama Department of Revenue, Individual and Corporate Tax Division at 334-242-9800 for more information.

 Employment-related taxes can generally fit into three categories: those taxes you must pay for each employee, taxes you must withhold from each employee’s pay and workman’s compensation insurance.
 Listed below are those taxes which are withheld from your employees’ gross wage or other expenses paid by the employer only.